Bombs, Unexploded Ordnance and B-52 Strikes – a Trip Across Laos on Bone-shaking Route 9.

-In fact, old B-52 strikes on Route 9 were still evident, as ducks swam, and people fished, in ponds which now inhabited former bomb craters.
+In fact, old B-52 strikes on Route 9 were still evident, as ducks swam, and people fished in ponds which now inhabit former bomb craters.

 Much traffic along Route 9 was going to and coming from Vietnam, mostly big articulated trucks, and much of the signage in towns and villages the whole way along the route were in Vietnamese.

 I soon realised our knackered old bus was not the most unroadworthy public vehicle plying its trade along the road, as decrepit museum pieces juddered past, losing bolts in the potholes.